 “A man with a stammer feels he is being harassed because his manager makes constant jokes about people with speech impairments.
 He asks his manager to stop doing this, but the manager says he is being ‘oversensitive’ as he habitually makes jokes in the office about many different sorts of people.
 This is likely to amount to harassment because making remarks of this kind should reasonably be considered as having either of the effects mentioned above.”

 2004 Code of Practice: Employment and Occupation.
 Para.
 4.39.
-This Code of Practice (and example) relates to legislation prior to the Equality Act, namely the DDA, where the harassment test was was somewhat different.
+This is no longer a statutory Code of Practice and related to DDA 1995.
 However, the position now is likely to be the same.

-Under Equality Act 2010, harassment need no longer be ‘for a reason’ which relates to disability, as was previously required by the Disability Discrimination Act.
-The harassment need only be ‘related to’ the disability.
+The harassment needs to “related to” the disability.
 This reflects wording in the EU Framework Employment Directive with which the UK is required to comply.

+Previously the Disability Discrimination Act 1995 s.3B1(1) said the harassment must be “for a reason” which relates to disability.
 What’s the difference?
 Well, say the harassment is because the victim is not within the perpetrator’s clique, as evidenced by the fact that a non-disabled person outside the clique is also being harassed.
 If the harassment includes comments related to the person’s disability, this should now count as harassment.
 This is so even though arguably the reason for the harassment – namely being outside the clique – is not related to the disability.
 (Facts taken from Abbey National v Fairbrother (on bailii.org) ).
-Employment Code para 7.10 says:
+The Employment Code para 7.10 says:

 “Protection from harassment also applies where a person is generally abusive to other workers but, in relation to a particular worker, the form of the unwanted conduct is determined by that worker’s protected characteristic.”

-Another example is perhaps B v John Edward Crowther Ltd (2002), decided under much older legal provisions, where abuse was triggered by an underlying workplace dispute but was directed at the person’s stammer.
-Under present law too, there would be harassment in that case even if the stammer were not actually the cause of the harassment.
+Another example perhaps is B v John Edward Crowther Ltd (2002), decided under much older legal provisions, where abuse was triggered by an underlying workplace dispute but was directed at the person’s stammer.
+Under present law too, there should be harassment in that case even if the stammer were not actually the cause of the harassment.

-The Employment Code at para 7.10 gives various other examples of how the term ‘related to’ is intended to apply.
+The Employment Code at para 7.10 gives various other examples of how the words “related to” are intended to apply.

 Harassment can relate to someone else’s disability.
 The European Court of Justice decided this in Coleman v Attridge Law (July 2008).
-By using the term ‘related to’, the new Equality Act wording is designed to reflect that.
-For example, harassment could relate to the stammer of a friend/colleague, or of one’s child.
+The Equality Act’s use of the term “related to” is designed to reflect that.
+For example, harassment could relate to the stammer of a friend or colleague, or of one’s child.
 More on harassment because of association…

 Perceived disability, or no disability